NahidaNahida/mstcs/README.md

 The codes are updated due to the major revision of a submitted manuscript. (realised at 2025-03-06)

+This repository is promised to keep iterating until the possible publication of the manuscript.

 ### Changes

 + Add a new folder `Linear Amplitude Function` corresponding to the newly introduced object program.